openscd/open-scd-core/doc/0003-wizarding-api.md

 and two different event details (`CreateRequest` and `EditRequest`).
 This way the plugins need to determine themselves which event they got by examining each request.

-With two different events plugins can listen on one or both and can be sure which event they get without examining the event itself.
+With two different events, plugins can listen on one or both events and can be sure which event they get without examining the event itself.
-Plugin developers may forget that they can get two different types of event details, but if we have two different events with always the same type of payload, there is nothing to forget.
+Additionally, two different actions usually have two different events.
+For example `click` and `scroll`.

 ----